Mustafanaji0413/webster00/README.md

 ### Home page

-- Home page features a short text that encourages them to start shopping, and a button to the products page.
+- The home page features a short text that encourages them to start shopping and a button to the products page.

 <img width="1439" alt="Screenshot 2023-03-29 at 00 37 33" src="https://user-images.githubusercontent.com/115544231/228382258-d9109290-f1c7-41d6-a38e-703ff537f666.png">